Think of a narcissist.

 Narcissism Definition

 A narcissist has an inflated sense of self-importance.
-They think that they are more special and deserving compared to those around them, and require ample amounts of admiration to confirm these beliefs.
-Narcissism is also identified by a lack of empathy for others.
-It can be dangerous or it can just be annoying.
+They think they are more special and deserving than those around them and require ample admiration to confirm these beliefs.
+A lack of empathy for others also identifies narcissism.
+It can be dangerous, or it can just be not very pleasant.

 Sometimes, someone can be accused of being a narcissist because they are confident in themselves or passionate about their goals.
 Be careful when using the “narcissist” label.
 There is a difference between having confidence in your abilities and believing that you deserve special treatment.